tendermint/spec/rfc/006-backfill-blocks.md

 }
 ```

-The application will be expected to parse information in the meta data about
+The application will then be expected to parse information in the meta data
-the backfill height and then return it in the response (alongside the app's
+regarding the backfill height and then return it in the response (alongside the
-decision):
+app's decision):

 ```proto
 message ResponseOfferSnapshot {